-Like so many children, when I was young, I believed my life my boring and mundane.
-In those times, television was my saving grace.
+Like so many children, I believed my life wss boring and mundane.
+In those early years, television was my saving grace.
 I planned my free time around watching certain tv shows.

 When I was very young, watching The Ed Sullivan Show on Sunday evening was a big event in many African American households and my household was no exception.